abhishekdiphu/filter_pipeline/README.md

 ## Why do you think your approach will be more effective than keywords-based filtering?
-- When I used kezbased method only 7098 papers were classifided as  deep learnirng based papers and 4011 aprox. were classified as not deep learning papers. but when I used LLM to futher filter these 4011 papers, the zeroshot classification using LLM were futher able to detect more deep learning based papers.
+- When I used kezbased method only 7088 papers(based on abstract) were classifided as  deep learnirng based papers and 4011 aprox. were classified as not deep learning papers. but when I used LLM to futher filter these 4149 papers (based on abstract), the zeroshot classification using LLM were futher able to detect more deep learning based papers.

 - since I  did not want to retrain a new LLM , and in this method I can set dynamic classification labels,  it was useful for me.